Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 KEY TAKEAWAY

 The battery life is similar, but the price is not.
 So, is the Edge 850 worth paying more for?
 Well, it depends.
 If I had a gun pointed at my head and had to choose one, it would be the Edge 850 because of the Garmin ecosystem.
-Continue reading to learn why, or buy the E850 here (also available on amazon.com) or pick the Hammerhead Karoo 3 (also available on amazon.com).
+Continue reading to learn why, or buy the E850 here (also available on amazon.com) or choose the Hammerhead Karoo 3 (also available on amazon.com).

 Edge 850 vs. Karoo 3: The Basics